Duke in Oxford

 This challenging course of study introduces students first-hand to the style of education that Oxford has made famous.
 The distinctiveness of the Oxford tutorial system lies in the small intimate meetings of students with their tutors.
 While students attend seminar meetings, the central part of the student's work lies in meetings with the tutor.
 Each course requires one substantial paper per week.
 The tutors are instrumental in introducing students to this unique learning approach.

-In addition to enrolling in one of the five classes, students are required to attend six (6) lectures given by noted British scholars in the Exeter College summer lecture series.
+In addition to enrolling in one of the four classes, students are required to attend six (6) lectures given by noted British scholars in the Exeter College summer lecture series.
 These lectures cover topics in the Humanities, Social Science, and History.

 - COURSES